nhoizey/nicolas-hoizey.com/_posts/2009/02/20-citation-de-daniel-glazman/2009-02-20-citation-de-daniel-glazman.md

 ---
 title:      Citation de Daniel Glazman
 lang:       fr
-tags:       [développement, citation, Mozilla]
+tags:       [développement, quote, Mozilla]
 ---

 > Labs are here to make experiments, things that don't seem ordinary or even reasonable, labs are here to pave the future, not do what all others are doing too.